Jinze: History

-In 978, it used to be in the territory of Northern Song Empire (960-1127) under the jurisdiction of Huating County (华亭县).

-In 1279, the Yuan Empire (1271-1368) set up province system to maintain control of the vast region.
-Jinze under the jurisdiction of Songjiang Prefecture (松江府) of Zhejiang Province.
+In 978, it was under the jurisdiction of Huating County (华亭县).
+In 1279, Jinze was under the jurisdiction of Songjiang Prefecture (松江府) of Zhejiang Province.

-In 1573, in the ruling of Wanli Emperor (1573-1620) of the Ming dynasty (1368-1644), Qingpu County was established.
-Jinze belonged to Qingpu County.

-In 1743, in the reign of Qianlong Emperor (1736-1795) of the Qing dynasty (1644-1911), four townships was founded, namely Haizhong Township (海中乡), Haishang Township (海上乡), Huazhong Township (华中乡) and Huashang Township (华上乡), Jinze came under the jurisdiction of Huashang Township.
+In 1573, Jinze belonged to Qingpu County.
+In 1743, Jinze came under the jurisdiction of Huashang Township.
 In 1909, the Qingpu County was divided into 16 autonomous districts, Jinze was one of them.

-In 1912, after the establishment of the Republic of China, Jinze became a township.
+In 1912, Jinze city was downgraded to a township.
 In 1929, the whole county was divided into 13 districts, Jinze was the Fifth District.
 In 1934, after the merger of districts, it belonged to the Fourth District.
 In February 1948, after the adjustment of administrative divisions, Jinze became a township.

 In July 1949, Qingpu County was divided into 8 districts, Jinze was one of them.
 In May 1957, Jinze Township was founded.
 In September 1958, it was renamed "Jinze People's Commune".
 In May 1986, it was upgraded to a town.
 In March 2004, the towns of Shangta (商榻镇) and Xicen (西岑镇) were merged into the town.